UK GDP shrinks by record 5.8% in March, harder COVID hit ahead

 The Bank of England said last week that the contraction of the economy in the April-June period could approach 25% and lead to the largest annual decline in more than three centuries.

-British two-year government bond yields sank to a record low of -0.045% after the data, reinforcing expectations that the Bank of England will ramp up its record 645 billion pounds ($791 billion) of asset purchases next month.
+British two-year government bond yields GB2YT=RR sank to a record low of -0.045% after the data, reinforcing expectations that the Bank of England will ramp up its record 645 billion pounds ($791 billion) of asset purchases next month.

 Finance minister Rishi Sunak said Britain was now in the midst of a significant recession.